jamesloper/blog/_posts/2020-05-09-docker-cheatsheet.md

 sudo service docker restart
 ```

-Note this is bound to localhost, so use SSH to proxy your laptop to port 5555.
+Note that 127.0.0.1 allows access only from localhost, so use SSH to proxy your laptop to port 5555.
 You could use 0.0.0.0 but that would allow anyone to manipulate your machine!

 ## SSH Config
 Edit the config at `sudo nano ~/.ssh/config` and add this section: